$n$-permutability and linear Datalog implies symmetric Datalog: Preliminaries

 where all $(\tau_{i},T_{i})$ are constraints of $I$.

 It is easy to see that $P(I)\proves G$ if and only if there is a tuple $\rho$ and an IDB $R$ such that $P(I)\proves R(\rho)$ in one step, without the use of intermediate IDBs, and there is a directed path from $(\rho,R)$ to a goal predicate in $\mathcal{G}(P,I)$.
-It is straighforward to verify that deciding the existence of such a path is in \compNL{}.
+It is straightforward to verify that deciding the existence of such a path is in \compNL{}.
 (In fact, deciding directed connectivity is \compNL-complete~\cite[Theorem 4.18, p.
 89]{arora-barak-complexity-textbook} and since there is a linear Datalog program that decides directed connectivity, it follows that evaluating linear Datalog programs is \compNL-complete.)

 The exact characterization of structures $\A$ such that there is a linear Datalog program deciding $\CSP(\A)$ is open.
-A popular conjecture is that $\CSP(\A)$ can be solved by linear Datalog if and only if the algebra of polymorphisms of $\A$ is semidistributive.
-Barto, Kozik and Willard have proved that if $\A$ admits an NU polymorphism then $\CSP(\A)$ can be solved by linear Datalog (see~\cite{barto-kozik-willard-nu-linear-datalog}).
+A popular conjecture is that $\CSP(\A)$ can be solved by linear Datalog if and only if the variety of $\algA$ admits no tame congruence types except for the lattice and Boolean type (or equivalently~\cite[Theorem 9.11]{hobby-mckenzie} that $\algA$ generates a congruence semidistributive variety).

+As Larose and Tesson have shown~\cite[Theorem 4.2]{larose-tesson-hardness-csp}, admitting no types other than lattice and Boolean is necessary for core relational structures to yield CSPs solvable by linear Datalog.
+On the other hand Barto, Kozik and Willard proved that if $\A$ admits an NU polymorphism then $\CSP(\A)$ can be solved by linear Datalog~\cite{barto-kozik-willard-nu-linear-datalog}.
+This is almost, but not quite, what the necessary condition demands: A finite relational structure $\A$ with finitely many relations has an NU polymorphism if and only if the variety generated by $\algA$ is congruence distributive~\cite{barto-cd-nu} if and only if the variety only admits the lattice and/or Boolean types in a particularly nice way~\cite[Theorem 8.6]{hobby-mckenzie}.

 For our purposes, it will be useful to notice that $\CSP(\A)$ can be solved by a linear Datalog program if and only if $\A$ has bounded pathwidth duality.